jbee/jbee.github.io/purejin/index.md

 The purejin library is intended as a substitute that in the end gets rid of itself.
 Confused?
 It's just saying: [Small is beautiful](http://www.infoq.com/presentations/small-large-systems).
-We meight not need a library for that, but if we decide to use one it should support us not get in our way and dictate how to code.
+We meight not need a library for that, but if we decide to use one it should support us, not get in our way or dictate how to code.

 ## Why use it?